 Preparing yourself and utilizing all the modern resources available will kick off a great career change of doing what you are passionate about.

 There are a few reasons or factors at your job that may be leaving you unhappy.
-These include long hours, the pressure, tedious work, or your colleagues.
-If you are displeased in your work environment and is affecting you on a personal level, then it may be the right time for a career change.
+These include long hours, pressure, tedious work, or your colleagues.
+If you are displeased with your work environment and are affecting you on a personal level, then it may be the right time for a career change.

 10 Steps to a Successful Career Change